Bills to bolster career and technical education falter in General Assembly

 They included bills to expand the state’s tuition assistance program for community college students interested in high-demand industries and to develop guidelines for “advanced academic opportunity programs,” which include courses that provide opportunities to demonstrate college and career readiness.

-Sen. Ghazala Hashmi, D-Richmond, carried the tuition assistance bill, which would have convened a work group to issue recommendations on how Virginia could expand its current assistance program, known as “Get a Skill, Get a Job, Get Ahead,” or G3.
+Sen. Ghazala Hashmi, D-10th, of Richmond, carried the tuition assistance bill, which would have convened a work group to issue recommendations on how Virginia could expand its current assistance program, known as “Get a Skill, Get a Job, Get Ahead,” or G3.

 “We should be studying the ways in which G3 can be expanded to our transfer degree programs,” Hashmi told a House education subcommittee, which later killed the bill with no discussion.
 “As we know, in health care the two-year degree is an excellent start, but many students want to continue forward and receive their four-year degree so they can build on their credentials and so they can also advance in their career options.”

 Legislation from Del.
-Glenn Davis, R-Virginia-Beach, that would have allowed students working toward an advanced studies diploma to replace foreign language credits with career and technical education credits also failed.
+Glenn Davis, R-84th, of Virginia-Beach, that would have allowed students working toward an advanced studies diploma to replace foreign language credits with career and technical education credits also failed.

 Under the Board of Education’s current policy, students must complete three years of one language or two years of two languages to earn an advanced studies diploma.